COMP126: Practical Web Design & Development for Everyone

 • HTML5 structural-semantic elements should be used instead of generic divs when appropriate, but divs are fine to use, too.

-• The site must be deployed live on the Internet.
+• The site is deployed live on the Internet.
 We'll discuss this further in class.

 A Note on Borrowing

 As you know, I do allow some amount of code borrowing in assignments for this class.
+I also recognize that some use of generative AI like ChatGPT is inevitable, and I'm not opposed to the use of it to solve problems.
 However, there is such thing as too much.
-There is a point at which it becomes clear that this isn't an original site that incorporates methods borrowed and inspired by others that are modified for your own purposes, but a cobbling together of large areas of code, even an entire website template, created by an advanced and skilled developer and slightly modified to pass as a student project.
+There is a point at which it becomes clear that this isn't an original site that incorporates methods borrowed and inspired by others that are modified for your own purposes, but a cobbling together of large areas of code, even an entire website template, created by an advanced and skilled developer and/or generative AI and slightly modified to pass as a student project.
 The latter approach counts as plagiarism even if the original author of the code or template has offered it freely for use and reuse.
 Copyright violations and plagiarism are not the same thing!
 Don't do this, please.

-I say more about this on the course Syllabus & Policies.
+I say more about this on the course Syllabus page on Canvas.
 Please review those guidelines carefully and let me know if you have any questions.

 Rubric